speedment/speedment-doc/pages/connectors.md

 " %}

 ## Oracle
 This chapter shows how to add support for Oracle in Speedment.
-Unfortunately, Oracle does not provide a JDBC driver that you can download via a dependency in your pom file.
-Instead, it has to be installed manually before you can use the Oracle connector.
-[Here](http://www.oracle.com/technetwork/topics/jdbc-faq-090281.html) is Oracle's official JDBC FAQ that provides information on how to install the Oracle JDBC driver.

 ### Privileges